 Just in case you were wondering — we did manage to tell my mum about the pregnancy.
 It was one of the last conversations we had and it was wonderful.

-The first few months of parenthood was like being a slave to a demanding alien that didn’t speak our language and got mad quickly.
-Luckily, this alien didn’t want to make my ears pointy.
-It slowly improved over the next year and a half and the alien became human, smiling and giggling in between the crying.
+The first few months of parenthood was like being a slave to a demanding alien that didn’t speak our language and got mad quickly — Luckily, this alien did not want to make my ears pointy.
+Things slowly improved over the next year and the alien became human, smiling and giggling occasionally when not crying or sleeping.

 With little time available, and still reeling after events with my mum, I looked hard at everything I wanted to do in life and threw most of it out.
 Art is where it has always been for me and it took a lot of life events to learn that.
-So now I am back where I belong: getting messy with paints and loving it.
-I would love you to grab a mug of tea and come and be messy along with me.
+So now I am back where I belong — getting messy with pencils and paints.
+I would love you to grab a mug of tea and come be messy along with me.

 Thank you so much for taking the time to come here and read this.
 It means a lot and I would love to hear from you.